Muxtor141/NotesApp/README.md

 # NotesApp
- An app  to save students name
+ An app  to save students list of Education Center, this is only for training